softwaremill/diffx/generated-docs/out/index.md

 ![example](https://github.com/softwaremill/diff-x/blob/master/example.png?raw=true)

+`diffx` is available for Scala 2.12 and 2.13 both jvm and js.

+The core of `diffx` comes in a single jar.

+To integrate with the test framework of your choice, you'll need to use one of the integration modules.
+See the section on [test-frameworks](test-frameworks/summary.md) for a brief overview of supported test frameworks.

 ## Sponsors

 Development and maintenance of sttp client is sponsored by [SoftwareMill](https://softwaremill.com), a software development and consulting company.
 We help clients scale their business through software.
 Our areas of expertise include backends, distributed systems, blockchain, machine learning and data analytics.